-The focus of the Strategy is to motivate international tourists to visit and stay in the local communities across the Limerick City and to increase the economic dividend generated by international visitors to the area, while extending the season.
-Its overarching objective is to support the ongoing tourism development of the Limerick City, evolving from visitor attraction to a year-round tourism destination.
-In order to be realised, projects included in the Strategy will have to comply, as relevant, with the various provisions of legislation, policies, plans and programmes (including requirements for lower-tier AA) that form the statutory decision-making and consent-granting framework, of which the Strategy is not part and does not contribute towards.
+The focus of the Plan is to motivate international tourists to visit and stay in the local communities across Limerick City and to increase the economic dividend generated by international visitors to the area, while extending the season.
+Its overarching objective is to support the ongoing tourism development of Limerick City, evolving from visitor attraction to a year-round tourism destination.
+In order to be realised, projects included in the Plan will have to comply, as relevant, with the various provisions of legislation, policies, plans and programmes (including requirements for lower-tier AA) that form the statutory decision-making and consent-granting framework, of which the Plan is not part and does not contribute towards.

-The Strategy is designed to enhance the existing tourism proposition of the city that will contribute to its evolvement as a Gateway City to the Wild Atlantic Way.
-Central to the WAW Gateway Strategy is the Action Plan that lists all the actions that are required to address the development of destination projects.
-The Strategy's "Development Focus" covers two overarching themes, "Distinctive Districts: Quarters Development" and "Urban Edge: Limerick Experiences" under which a range of catalyst projects have been identified that will contribute to the creation of the in-destination conditions for tourism growth.
-The catalyst projects reflect the strategic development pillars that provide the development focus over the next five years.
+The Plan is designed to enhance the existing tourism proposition of the city that will contribute to its evolvement as a Gateway City to the Wild Atlantic Way.
+Central to the WAW Gateway Plan is the Action Plan that lists all the actions that are required to address the development of destination projects.
+The Plan's "Development Focus" covers two overarching themes, "Distinctive Districts: Quarters Development" and "Urban Edge: Limerick Experiences" under which a range of catalyst projects have been identified that will contribute to the creation of the in-destination conditions for tourism growth.

-The Strategy is designed to enhance the existing tourism proposition of the city that will contribute to its evolvement as a Gateway City to the Wild Atlantic Way.
-The purpose of the Strategy is to present the destination development themes organised into an experience development framework to be adopted as a destination action plan for the next five years.
+The Plan is designed to enhance the existing tourism proposition of the city that will contribute to its evolvement as a Gateway City to the Wild Atlantic Way.
+The purpose of the Plan is to present the destination development themes organised into an experience development framework to be adopted as a destination action plan for the next five years.
 This framework will provide the context for tourism operators and stakeholders to work in partnership, create new and improve existing visitor experiences, and communicate coherent and unified stories to the visitor.

-The objectives of the Strategy are to:
+The objectives of the Plan are to: